-Due to the decorative finishes found over the surfaces of the property we could not inspect the areas below and cannot fully comment upon their condition.
+Due to decorative finishes found over the surfaces within the property we could not inspect the floor and cannot fully comment upon the condition.

 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.